Building a Line Following Robot with TCS34725 RGB Sensor

 Power Switch1OptionalEasy on/off controlSaves battery life between tests

-Step 1: Designing the Robot in Autodesk Inventor
+Step 1: Designing the robot in Autodesk Inventor

 • Chassis: A sturdy base for mounting the motors, the TCS34725 sensor, and the Arduino with its motor shield.